r-lib/slider/README.md

 ## Performance

-In terms of performance, be aware that any specialized package that shifts the function calls to C are going to be faster than slider.
-For example, `RcppRoll::roll_mean()` computes the rolling mean *at the C level*, which is bound to be faster.
-The purpose of slider is to be *general purpose*, while still being as fast as possible.
-This means that it can be used for more abstract things, like rolling regressions, or any other custom function that you want to use in a rolling fashion.
+Like `purrr::map()`, the core functions of slider, such as `slide()` and `slide_index()`, are optimized in C to be as fast as possible, but there is overhead involved in calling `.f` repeatedly.
+These functions are meant to be as *general purpose* as possible, at the cost of some performance.
+This means that slider can be used for more abstract computations, like rolling regressions, or any other custom function that you want to use in a rolling fashion.

-Otherwise, like `purrr::map()`, `slide()` is optimized in C to be as fast as possible, getting out of the way as quickly as it can so the main overhead are the `.f` calls.
+slider also provides *specialized* functions for some of the most common use cases, such as `slide_mean()`, or `slide_index_sum()`.
+These compute their corresponding metric at the C level, using a specialized algorithm, and are often much faster than their `slide_dbl(x, fn)` equivalent.

 ## References